 As the primary objective of this study is to develop a web application to improve communication in the industry, design science research was chosen to be the most applicable paradigm for this study.
 Researchers using design science use and artifact to solve a certain problem (Peffers, 2008), thus designing and investigating a web application will solve the main problem of this study.

-A web application a way of getting information easily and is accessible on any computer device that has an internet connection.
+A web application serves as a way of getting information easily and is accessible on any computer device that has an internet connection.
 This will further increase the effectiveness of the artifact and achieve the objectives of this study.

 Design science research was the most suitable paradigm and will be discussed in the next section of the paper.